input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ```

-<a id="org20fcd00"></a>
+<a id="org35b9919"></a>

 # 7. Monitor Delegated Stake

-At it's most basic is easy to see how much delegated stake the pool has.
+It is easy to see how much delegated stake the pool has.
 Simply get the balance of the stake pool account and it displays the delegated stake

-<a id="orgf8e56af"></a>
+<a id="orgccfdd79"></a>

 ## 7.1 Check delegated stake through JCLI